 Michael: What I can add then here is also for later analysis, it's extremely important that when it comes to the currencies, you should have preset fields so that every carrier can just select the right abbreviation.

 Like US dollar for example is the USD.
-Because otherwise you would just get 5 to 10 different versions on how to write US dollar as an abbreviation which then of course makes it far more complex to later evaluate and analyze it again in this context.
+Because otherwise, you would just get 5 to 10 different versions on how to write US dollar as an abbreviation which then of course makes it far more complex to later evaluate and analyze it again in this context.

 Take apart what is not belonging together.
-That's why take apart pre‑carriage from fuel surcharges for example.
-I will later say something about this especially with the bunker topic.
+That's why to take apart pre‑carriage from fuel surcharges for example.
+I will later say something about this, especially with the bunker topic.
 Then document, and export customs clearance usually should always be handled separately because sometimes these costs also apply on the BL level, and not on the original box.
 That's why it's good to take it apart.